Last updated, October 24, 2022

 Finalize the closing with your name, title, and signature.
 Remember, your signature must be handwritten as that adds a final, personal touch to the letter.
 A computer signature or stamp is too cold for this type of letter, and ending the letter “with love” is also not the right way to go.

 To show how this letter should read, we have included a welcome letter to new customers example.

 On behalf of Thomas & Thomas Accounting, we are thrilled to receive your business.
 Our firm’s resources are entirely at your disposal.
 Our team here at Thomas & Thomas Accounting strives to provide stellar customer service at all times.
 We can assure you that your business needs are our top priority during your tenure with us.
 I will be your primary contact for the duration of your business with us.
 Please do not hesitate to reach out to me if you have questions, concerns, or feedback.

 Thank you again, Mrs. Edens, for giving Thomas & Thomas Accounting your business.
 We are honored to serve your business needs.

 (Insert wet signature here)

-Whether you are sending a welcome letter to the client for a visit or a regular welcome letter to the new client, certain pieces must remain standard.
+Whether you are sending a welcome letter to the client for a visit or thanking them for a purchase, certain pieces must remain standard.
 Every letter should include:

 These details will make you look professional and inspire confidence in your services.